TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

-With basic testing in place we now want automatic execution of tests whenever something is merged to the repository and if people create pull requests for our extension, we want to make sure our carefully crafted test setup actually work.
-We'll use the continuous integration service of Github Actions to take care of that.
+With basic testing in place we now want automatic execution of tests whenever something is merged to the repository and if people create pull requests for our extension, we want to make sure our carefully crafted test setup actually works.
+We'll use the CI service of Github Actions to take care of that.
 It's free for open source projects.
 In order to tell the CI what to do, create a new workflow file in `.github/workflows/ci.yml <https://github.com/lolli42/enetcache/blob/master/.github/workflows/ci.yml>`__